Emmjeyyyy/Emmjeyyyy/README.md

 ## 💻 About Me
 - 🌱 I’m currently learning advanced JavaScript, React, and game development
 - 🎮 I love creating small games and interactive experiences
-- ⚡ Fun fact: I have a habit of turning bugs into features
+- ⚡ I have a habit of turning bugs into features

 ---